Auto Trader cars

 Feature

-Here's what to look for in a used electric car - from the best brands, to the battery health checks.
+Everything you need to know about used electric cars - from the best brands to battery health checks.

 Is an electric car right for you?

-There are a few questions to ask, chief among them is how many miles you drive.
-The average UK car journey is around eight and half miles, so if you fall into this bracket then the range you get from the majority of electric cars will be enough.
-If you take longer journeys more frequently, you’ll have to find a car with enough range.
+You’ll have a few more questions for a second-hand electric car: will the battery need replacing?
+Does the charging cable work?
+How do I test drive it?
+Consider how many miles you drive.
+The average UK car journey is about eight and a half miles, which most electric cars can handle.
+If you often take longer trips, choose a car with a greater range.
 Plug-in hybrids (PHEVs) are useful for short journeys, running on electric power and may work as temporary solution on the way to fully electric vehicles.
 But if you’re ready to make the switch, now’s a great time to be buying an electric car.

 Benefits of buying a used electric car

-There are financial advantages to running an electric car too: • You won’t have to pay any VED until 2025 • If you’ve got a home charger, you can • You can drive through Clean Air Zones for free • You can save on servicing and maintenance
+Used electric cars are generally more affordable than new ones.
+While older electric cars may lack advanced technology or range, it is now possible to find a reasonably priced electric car that is less than five years old.
+There are financial advantages to running an electric car too: • If you’ve got a home charger, you can charge for a very low cost • You can drive through Clean Air Zones for free • You can save on servicing and maintenance

 Drawbacks to buying a used electric car